 During a colonoscopy, the entire length of your large intestine (colon) is examined.
 Polyps are detected and removed, and abnormal tissue can be biopsied.

 What to expect

 For the test to be effective, you have to empty your colon completely beforehand.
 For the day before, you’ll eat no food and drink only clear liquids.
-You’ll take a laxative (in liquid or pill form) and, if needed, give yourself an enema.
+You’ll take a laxative (in liquid or pill form) and to clear the color of the stool.
 On the day of the test, you’ll be given sedation meds through a needle in your arm (IV) to relax you.
 While you’re lying on your side, your doctor inserts a long, flexible tube containing a camera through your anus and into your rectum and colon.
-This allows your doctor to see inside your large intestine.
-Polyps can be removed using tools inserted through the tube.
+This allows your doctor to see inside your colon.
+Any polyps can be removed using tools inserted through the tube.
 Your doctor can also collect tissue samples (biopsy) to check for cancer.
 The whole procedure takes about 30 minutes with recovery time of about an hour.
-Because you’ve been sedated, you won’t be able to drive, so you'll need to arrange for a ride home.
+Because you’ve been sedated, you won’t be able to drive or work that day, so you'll need to arrange for a ride home.